papagno/interstellar-coding-session/README.md

 ## Overview

-- the codebase contains two folders:
+The codebase contains two folders:
 - backend: contains already the `Product` entity with some basic attributes and the `ProductsRepository`
 - frontend: it's a default project structure created by angular CLI

 ## Instructions